Healthedata1/mFHIR/source/pages/index.md

 }
 ~~~

-Issues:
+**Issues:**

 1. Fetching multiple files
-   1. not specified  - may want an operation to zip into folder?
+   1. not specified  - may want an operation to zip into folder see this [Zulip Chat](https://chat.fhir.org/#narrow/stream/4-implementers/topic/Requesting.20multiple.20Binary.20Resources)?
 2. ...

 ---